hail2u/html-best-practices/README.md

 ### Don’t use character references as much as possible<span id="dont-use-character-references-as-much-as-possible"></span>

-If you write an HTML document with UTF-8, almost all characters (including Emoji) can be write directly.
+If you write an HTML document with UTF-8, almost all characters (including Emoji) can be written directly.

 Bad: